savannahmarshall/Bestieverse/README.md

 # Bestieverse

 ## Description
-Express.js for routing, a MongoDB database, and the Mongoose ODM.
-Created seed data using Insomnia and API.
+Bestieverse is a social network web application where users can share their thoughts, react to friends' thoughts, and create a friend list.
+Built using Express.js for routing, MongoDB as the database, and the Mongoose ODM, this application allows for full CRUD operations.
+You can use Insomnia to create, update, and delete users and thoughts, as well as add and remove friends and reactions.

 ## Table of Contents